theforeman/theforeman.org/_posts/2017-08-23-auto-healing-foreman-proxy.md

 There are a couple of gotchas with this approach, but none that affected us.
 * Every time the instance is rebuilt it has to re-sync Content from the Katello server, this could become an issue depending on scale, you could look into storing `/var/lib/pulp/` & `/var/lib/mongodb/` on a persistent volume to get around this, but we didn't.
-* We were only using the Smart Proxy Pulp & OpenSCAP features, other features like DHCP, DNS, TFTP would require persistent volumes to ensure they don't get blown away when the instance is rebuilt.
+* We were only using the Smart Proxy Pulp & OpenSCAP features, other features like Puppet, DHCP, DNS, TFTP would require persistent volumes to ensure they don't get blown away when the instance is rebuilt.

-We have now a repeatable Foreman Smart Proxy build defined in git, enabling us to tare down from one cloud provider and rebuild it on another if required, but for us the most valuable thing is integrating Foreman Smart Proxies to our build process for all our other applications and servers.
+We have now a repeatable Foreman Smart Proxy build defined in git, enabling us to tear down from one cloud provider and rebuild it on another if required, but for us the most valuable thing is integrating Foreman Smart Proxies to our build process for all our other applications and servers.